 Johnson’s desire to own sports teams did not end with the Lakers.
 He may have started with a 5 percent stake in the only franchise he played for, but he also headed a group that would purchase the Los Angeles Dodgers for $2 billion.
 The same group Johnson led purchased the Dayton Dragons, a successful minor league team in Dayton, Ohio, and the WNBA’s Los Angeles Sparks, which won a WNBA championship while he was signing the checks.
 The former point guard rounded out his ownership portfolio by purchasing the Los Angeles Football Club, which is coming off the best regular season for an MLS expansion team ever.
 When it comes to team ownership, it appears Johnson has the magic touch.

 After owning teams and building businesses, Johnson was brought back to where it all started for him — this time from the front office.
 Johnson replaced Jim Buss as president of basketball operations for the Los Angeles Lakers where he shrewdly unloaded contracts to clear space for superstars.
 He traded D’Angelo Russell and let Julius Randle walk, but it was all worth it when LeBron James was signed to a four-year max contract.
 However, after multiple tampering fines and reportedly butting heads with general manager Rob Pelinka, he abruptly left the team at the end of the season without telling Jeannie Buss or James.
-While he helped build a team with two superstars, it’s left to be seen whether his moves will result in a championship for the purple and gold.

 Even after his unceremonious exit from the Lakers as an executive, Johnson said he still wants to be an ambassador for the team, even volunteering his services to convince players like Kawhi Leonard to play for Los Angeles.
 Aside from his continued association with the team, Johnson continues his philanthropic work around HIV and is still running Magic Johnson Enterprises.
 He recently invested in aXiomatic eSports, which owns the successful Team Liquid.
 He may not be actively involved in basketball, but he will first and foremost forever be associated with the Lakers and the joy he brought as a player.